 At Shamrock, we’ve had a lot of success incorporating a host of different direct mail pieces in one integrated campaign, including postcards, personalized gift boxes and personalized letters.

-It gets people’s attention.
 Studies show that, on average, we receive 107 emails and encounter 63 display ads every day.
 By contrast, we receive only two pieces of mail a day.
-Using direct mail, your message has a lot less competition and is more likely to be read.
+When you use direct mail, your message has a lot less competition and is more likely to be read.

-It has staying power.
-Because direct mail is tangible, it has the potential to stick around in your target’s home or office…a coupon, new service/product announcement, special event: Use timely information and a strong CTA to connect with your potential customer and incite action.
+Because direct mail is tangible, it has the potential to stick around in your target’s home or office.
+Think a coupon, new service/product announcement, special event.
+Use timely information and a strong CTA to connect with your potential customer and incite action.

-It’s part of a smart multi-channel strategy.
-When used in conjunction with digital touches, direct mail increases your brand awareness: Mail paired with digital advertising is proven to produce 28% higher conversion rates (CompuMail 2017).
+When used in conjunction with digital touches, direct mail increases your brand awareness.
+Mail, when paired with digital advertising, is proven to produce 28% higher conversion rates (CompuMail 2017).

 If you’re interested in talking about how direct mail marketing can be used for your brand development, connect with me at firstname.lastname@example.org.